Some posts contain compensated links. Please read this disclaimer for more info.

 Head straight to one of Zadar’s most renowned attractions in the morning—the Sea Organ on the sea Promenade.
 Designed by architect Nikola Bašić, this natural organ consists of a pipe-and-whistle system embedded into perforated stone steps that run down into the sea.
 When the waves push air through the organ, you’ll hear its hauntingly strange chimes.

 Spend some time strolling along Zadar’s waterfront before making your way into the heart of the Old Town.
-Focus on the Roman Forum, an area dotted with Roman ruins, indicating that this is a very old town, indeed.
+Focus on the Roman Forum, an area dotted with Roman ruins, indicating that this is an ancient town, indeed.
 Try to find the Pillar of Shame, a stone monument to which criminals were shackled and humiliated in medieval times.

-At the Roman Forum, you’ll also find what’s probably the greatest historic attraction in Zadar.
+At the Roman Forum, you’ll also find what’s probably the most remarkable historical attraction in Zadar.
 The Church of St. Donat dates from the 9th century, an imposingly massive circular church built with stones from the Roman Forum.

 With your picnic ingredients, head to Queen Jelena Madijevka Park.
 Dating from 1829, this is the oldest public park in Croatia and still a popular outdoor hangout.
 Spend a couple of hours relaxing in the park before heading back into town for an aperitif and dinner.

-One of the things you shouldn’t miss in Zadar is watching the sunset at the Sun Salutation, which is located right next to the Sea Organ.
-This is another kind of weird, yet fun, creation by Nikola Bašić.
+One of the things you shouldn’t miss in Zadar is watching the sunset at the Sun Salutation, located right next to the Sea Organ.
+This is another weird yet fun creation by Nikola Bašić.
 Hundreds of layered glass plates fill this large circle on the ground, collecting energy from the sun during the day and providing a flashy light show at night.

 Watching the sunset over the Adriatic while the Sun Salutation lights up and the Sea Organ plays its strange tunes is without question the most “Zadar” thing you can do.